 First, increase your daily involvement on the platform.
-Spending time on LinkedIn every day is essential to making the most of your account.
+Spending time on LinkedIn daily is essential to making the most of your account.
 Devote a half-hour and select a specific focus, whether it be growing your network, contributing to a discussion, responding to your contacts’ posts, or publishing your own content.

 Since this social network was created to connect professionals with other professionals, you are unlikely to accomplish your objectives if your profile reads like ingredients on the back of a box of pasta (as in, boring and lacking superlatives and accomplishments).
 Consider optimizing your LinkedIn profile to turn it into the ultimate business card, elevator pitch, and branding tool.
 Present yourself with pizazz – professional pizazz!